oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FeatureWish.md

 -   common screen naming sheme for X11, osX and Windows
 -   [Named Colours](#Named_Colours "wikilink") in X11, osX ,Windows
     representation
+-   clear about VCGT handling, use Xcalib (licensing?) or ArgyllCMS, give at least a hint at configure time “found Xcalib/Argyll - can load VCGT”

 ### ICC profile handling